June 9, 2021

 Fort Monroe National Monument is located at the tip of the Virginia Peninsula in Hampton, Virginia.
 Fort Monroe is surrounded by the Hampton Roads, the Chesapeake Bay and Mill Creek.

-In my recent time at Fort Monroe National Monument, the variety of wildlife and naturescapes and the gorgeous sunrises really does make this place special and a haven for wildlife photography and nature photography.
-Even though my weekly in-the-field shooting visits at Fort Monroe may start to be more sporadic visits, this is definitely a location where I will continue to spend a lot of time photographing.
+There has been a variety of wildlife and naturescapes and gorgeous sunrises that I have experienced in the field at Fort Monroe.
+This place is special and a haven for wildlife and nature photography.
+My weekly in-the-field shooting visits at Fort Monroe will now start to be more sporadic visits.
+But this is definitely a location where I will continue to spend a lot of time photographing.

 Thank you for reading my Field Notes blog, and I hope you will share this post with others.